animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 ## <a id="configuring-wan-gateways"></a>Configuring WAN Gateways

 WAN Gateways provides a way to synchronize GemFire Distributed Systems across geographic locations.
-Spring Data for GemFire provides XML namespace support for configuring WAN Gateways as illustrated in the following examples.
+Spring Data for VMware GemFire provides XML namespace support for configuring WAN Gateways as illustrated in the following examples.